 The third Anti-Money Laundering Directive 2005/60/EC, adopted in November 2005, aims to implement 40 recommendations of the Financial Action Task Force (an intergovernmental body whose purpose is the development and promotion of national and international legislation and policies to combat money laundering and terrorist financing).
 It follows a risk-based approach under which all measures aimed at preventing money laundering must be applied on a proportionate basis, depending on the type and risk of customer, business and other considerations.
 On 1 January 2007, Regulation 1781/2006 which transposes the Financial Action Task Force Special Recommendation VII on 'wire transfers' into EU legislation came into force.
 The regulation sets out rules on information on the payer accompanying transfers of funds, in order to allow basic information to be immediately available to the authorities responsible for combating money laundering and terrorist financing.
-On 20 May 2015, the fourth Anti-Money Laundering Directive 2015/849 was adopted.
-The Member States should have implemented this fourth Directive by 26 June 2017.
-The fourth Anti-Money Laundering Directive aims at implementing the recommendations of the Financial Action Task Force that were published in February 2012.
+On 20 May 2015, the fourth Anti-Money

+Laundering Directive 2015/849 was adopted ("AML 4").
+Member States are required to have implemented this fourth Directive by 26 June 2017.
+AML 4 aims at implementing the recommendations of the Financial Action Task Force that were published in February 2012.
 In addition, on 20 May 2015 Regulation 2015/847 on information accompanying transfers of funds to secure 'due traceability' of these transfers was adopted.
 This regulation replaces Regulation 1781/2006 and enters info force as of 26 June 2017.
+AML 4 has not yet been implemented into Dutch law, and it is currently unclear whether the implementing deadline will be met in time.